home-assistant/hadashboard/README.md

 You will need to research what works on your particular architecture and also bear in mind that version numbers may change over time.

-Note: This is currently running on various versions of Ruby and there are no strong dependencies however your milkeage may vary.
+Note: This is currently running on various versions of Ruby and there are no strong dependencies however your mileage may vary.

 Next, in the `./lib` directory, copy the ha_conf.rb.example file to ha_conf.rb and edit its settings to reflect your installation, pointing to the machine Home Assistant is running on and adding your api_key.